 Assessing the performance of a large language model can be quite challenging.
-Traditional performance metrics like F1-score, precision, and recall are not directly applicable, posing a significant challenge for anyone working with them in production.
+Traditional performance metrics like F1-score, precision, and recall are not directly applicable, posing a significant challenge for anyone working with LLM evaluation in production.

 One major issue is the difficulty in effectively comparing different large language models (LLMs).
-Many companies we’ve engaged with resort to manual comparisons.
-They typically select a set of questions and rely on employees or a team to determine their preference for each model’s answers.
-While it’s a valid method, it remains an essentially qualitative experiment, heavily influenced by individual opinions.
+Many companies we’ve engaged with resort to human evaluation and manual comparisons.
+They typically select a set of questions and rely on human evaluators or a team to determine their preference for each model’s answers.
+While it’s a valid evaluation method, it remains an essentially qualitative experiment, heavily influenced by individual opinions and lacks standardized evaluation metrics.

 Additionally, recent research indicates a decline in the performance of well-known OpenAI LLMs over time.
 You can read more about this in the study titled “Exploring the Impact of Temporal Dynamics on Language Model Evaluation.”
-This discovery underscores the increased significance of continuously assessing the performance of your chosen LLM.
+This discovery underscores the increased significance of continuously assessing a language model’s performance through robust evaluation systems.

-So, how can we approach the evaluation of LLMs in a more objective manner?
+So, how can we approach LLM evaluation in a more objective manner?
 This blog article will delve into a methodology rooted in mathematical analysis rather than subjective viewpoints.
-First, we will delve into the specifics of the math behind it followed by a framework for testing LLMs over time.
+First, we will explore the specifics of the math behind LLM evaluation metrics followed by an evaluation framework for testing LLMs over time.

-To compare the performance of two LLMs, or one LLM over time, we are going to use a concept called cosine similarity.
+To compare the performance of two LLMs, or one LLM over time, we are going to use a concept called cosine similarity - one of the key metrics in natural language processing and LLM performance evaluation.
 Cosine similarity is the cosine of the angle between the vectors; that is, it is the dot product of the vectors divided by the product of their lengths.

-In simpler terms, cosine similarity helps us understand how similar two vectors are.
+In simpler terms, cosine similarity helps us understand how similar two vectors are, making it valuable for semantic similarity analysis.
 Now, let’s see how this concept assists us in the assessment of LLMs.
 This is where embeddings come into play once more.
-If you’ve gone through our previous blog post on in-context learning, you’re familiar with the idea that we can represent any text as a vector by utilizing embeddings.
+If you’ve gone through our previous blog post on in-context learning, you’re familiar with the idea that we can represent any text as a vector by utilizing embeddings - a critical component in machine learning and LLM system evaluation.

-Now that we know what cosine similarity is and how we can use it, we can look at a real-world example.
-Let’s compare the output of both GPT-3.5 and MPT-30B against a reference prompt and answer.
-We ask both models who is the president of the USA and what is his job.
+Now that we know what cosine similarity is and how we can use it for model evaluation, we can look at a real-world example.
+Let’s compare the model outputs of both GPT-3.5 and MPT-30B against a reference prompt and answer.
+We ask both language model systems who is the president of the USA and what is his job.
 Or, more specifically:

 Who is the united states president, and what is his job?
 Answer in no more than two sentences.